Chocolate Mice, Cauliflower Skulls, and Strawberry Ghosts!!

 A night of Jack-O-Lanterns, ghoulish displays of ghosts and goblins, black cats and witches on broomsticks, are hallmarks of Halloween!
-The excitement in kids as they countdown to wearing their creative costumes, and trick-or-treating is palpable for weeks leading up to Halloween.
+The excitement as kids countdown to trick-or-treating in their creative costumes is palpable for weeks leading up to Halloween.

 Unknown to most, however, for a child with food allergies there is much trepidation.
 Milk, peanuts, tree-nuts, and more in candy/party treats impose a threat.